 All this belonged to the world of men, of which Yasmi knew nothing.
 She had a fancy that she cherished, a concept of a quiet and kingly amir who would wear velvet and damask robes, who would ride a white horse through the Street of the Booksellers, with a dozen Turkish swordsmen at his tail.
-This dignified prince would thereupon observe Yasmi with passionate eyes and bestow bestow gifts of silver and alabaster upon her in return for carrying her, Yasmi, away with him to his palace up the river where he would sequester her in a pavilion with white swans, and silk hangings and silver plates of sugared fruits.
-The rider of the white horse would always be so passionately devoted to her that he would never laugh at her....
+This dignified prince would thereupon observe Yasmi with passionate eyes, and bestow gifts of silver and alabaster upon her father in return for carrying her, Yasmi, away with him to his palace up the river where he would sequester her in a pavilion with white swans and silk hangings and silver plates of sugared fruits.
+The rider of the white horse would always be so passionately devoted to her that he would care nothing for his other wives, and her children would be his favourites.
+He would never laugh at her. . . .